isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    is 10.

--  ``max-rejected-lease-updates`` - specifies how many lease updates for distinct clients can fail due to a conflict between the lease and the partner configuration or state before the server transitions to the ``terminated`` state.
-Conflict can be a sign of a misconfiguration.
-Usually, a small number of conflicted leases are acceptable because they affect only a few devices.
-However, if the conflicts occur for many devices (e.g., entire subnet), the HA service becomes unreliable, should be terminated, and the problem should be manually corrected by an administrator.
+-  ``max-rejected-lease-updates`` - specifies how many lease updates for distinct clients can fail, due to a conflict between the lease and the partner configuration or state, before the server transitions to the ``terminated`` state.
+Conflict can be a sign of a misconfiguration; usually, a small number of conflicted leases are acceptable because they affect only a few devices.
+However, if the conflicts occur for many devices (e.g., an entire subnet), the HA service becomes unreliable and should be terminated, and the problem must be manually corrected by an administrator.
 It is up to the administrator to select the highest acceptable value of ``max-rejected-lease-updates``.
 The default value is 10.
-The special value of 0 configures the server to never terminate the HA service due to the lease conflicts.
+The special value of 0 configures the server to never terminate the HA service due to lease conflicts.
 If the value is 1, the server transitions to the ``terminated`` state when the first conflict occurs.
-   This parameter does not pertain to the conflicting lease updates sent to the backup servers.
+   This parameter does not pertain to conflicting lease updates sent to the backup servers.

 -  ``delayed-updates-limit`` - specifies the maximum number of lease updates